bsberg/NewMoomieApp/README.md

   Mainfragment - handles our facebook login and login button

-  MyApplication - handles the generation of a unique haskey that will allow facebook to recognize our app
+  MyApplication - handles the generation of a unique hashkey that will allow facebook to recognize our app

   menu - linked from facebook login button allows use of navigation drawer for most features in the app